arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 $ stack exec servant-notes
 ```

 This runs a Warp server on port 32323.
-With the server running, you can use
+With the server running, `curl` can be
-curl to test the API.
+used to test the API.

 ```bash
 $ curl http://localhost:32323/dogs